 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects of Lapatinib

-There are a number of things you can do to manage the side effects of Lapatinib.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of lapatinib.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Nausea and/or Vomiting

 Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.